Park Top: 1970: six-year-old season

 After a warm up win at Longchamp in May, Park Top was beaten into second when trying to win the Coronation Cup at Epsom for the second time.

-Jarred up by the firm ground at Epsom she did not race again until the Cumberland Lodge stakes at Ascot in September.
-She won well, but finished lame.

-Appearing to have made a full recovery from what was only temporary lameness, she returned to Longchamp, for a seventh time, to bid farewell.
-Sadly she was well below her best and could only finish third.
+Jarred up by the firm ground at Epsom, she did not race again until the Cumberland Lodge stakes at Ascot in September.
+She won well but finished lame.
+Appearing to have made a full recovery from what was only temporary lameness, she returned to Longchamp for a seventh time.
+In her final race she could only finish third.

+Breeding

 Park Top was retired from breeding in 1980 and died in 1989.